cmps312f24/Lab-B52/Assignments/Assignment 1/Assignment 1.md

          - `calculateProfit(double totalProfit)`: A method to set the `investmentProfit` and calculate the account holder’s share.
      - **CurrentAccount**:
        - **Properties**:
          - `overdraftLimit`: a `double` representing the maximum amount the account can go into overdraft.
+[You can use 1000 as the limit]
          - `overdraftFee`: a `double` representing the fee applied when the account goes into overdraft.
          - `overdraftProtection`: a `bool` flag to indicate if overdraft protection is enabled.
        - **Methods**: